-There are many different stages of an ecosystem strategy and the later stages are only accessible as your business grows and partnerships mature.
+There are many stages of an ecosystem strategy.
+The later stages are only accessible as your business grows and partnerships mature.
 Today I am going to talk specifically about the platform ecosystem which is where most fully mature tech partner programs sit.

 What is a Platform Ecosystem?